 Christopher DeLacy is the leader of the Political Law Group and a member of the Public Policy & Regulation team at Holland & Knight.
-For 15 years, he has been representing corporations, trade associations, local governments, coalitions and nonprofits before Congress and the executive branch.
-Mr. DeLacy has extensive experience with technology issues, including cybersecurity, data breach and privacy, and with transportation issues, including maritime issues.
+For 18 years, he has been representing corporations, trade associations, local governments, coalitions and nonprofits before Congress and the executive branch.
+Mr. DeLacy has extensive experience with cybersecurity, data breach, privacy, maritime, agriculture and trade issues.
 He has helped to develop legislation and federal policies in these areas and has represented clients during related hearings.

 Before working for Sen. Warner, Mr. DeLacy served as counsel on the Technology Subcommittee of the House Science Committee where he oversaw technical standards issues and the National Institute of Standards and Technology (NIST).